Watch Now: Gov. Kevin Stitt celebrates move to Phase 4 of state's vaccination plan with his own shot

 “Well done,” State Health Commissioner Dr. Lance Frye said.

-Stitt received his first and only dose of the one-shot Johnson & Johnson COVID-19 vaccine on Monday at the conclusion of a news conference to celebrating the state's open vaccine eligibility.
+Stitt received his first and only dose of the one-shot Johnson & Johnson COVID-19 vaccine on Monday at the conclusion of a news conference to celebrate the state’s open vaccine eligibility.

 Monday marked the first day of Phase 4 of the state’s vaccine eligibility priority plan, meaning every Oklahoman over 16 is now eligible to receive a COVID-19 vaccine.